jayvn/karayogam.github.io/README.md

    - Copy the complete HTML from Claude/ChatGPT/Gemini
    - Save as `my-app/index.html`

-3. **Add to gallery, navigation, and deployment:**
+3. **Add to gallery and navigation:**
    - Edit `index.html` and add a card in the `#apps` section
    - Edit `shared/nav.js` and add your app to the `apps` array for Quick Launch menu
-   - Edit `.github/workflows/deploy.yml` and add your app folder to the copy commands
+   - Deployment picks up all files automatically via rsync

 ### Method 2: Use Templates